Magic Boy (film)

 Magic Boy, known in Japan as Shōnen Sarutobi Sasuke (少年猿飛佐助), is a 1959 Japanese animated feature film released on December 25, 1959.
-Released as Toei Animation's second theatrical anime, the film was released in theaters in the United States by Metro-Goldwyn-Mayer on June 22, 1961, making it the first anime film to be released in the country, followed by The Tale of the White Serpent on July 8, 1961.
+Released as Toei Animation's second theatrical anime feature and the first anime film produced in widescreen, the film was released in theaters in the United States by Metro-Goldwyn-Mayer on June 22, 1961, making it the first anime film to be released in the country, followed by The Tale of the White Serpent on July 8, 1961.

 Story

 In medieval Japan, a boy named Sasuke and his sister live in a forest along with several young animals of different species.
 One day, one of the animals (a young deer) is grabbed by an eagle and thrown into a lake.
 Sasuke and another animal jump into the lake to save it, but a monstrous salamander arrives and devours one of the animals.
 Sasuke tries to fight the monster, but is defeated.
 The beast leaves the lake, revealing its true form: a female demon named Yakusha.
 Sasuke's sister tells him Yakusha was transformed into a salamander by a powerful wizard millennia ago, but now she can muster enough power to have her normal shape back and found a reign of terror in Japan.
 Sasuke then decides to seek a magician master to learn to fight against Yakusha to save Japan and avenge the death of his pet.